KSSBrawl/pm64-to-midi/README.md

 # pm64-to-midi
  Tool to convert music data from Paper Mario to MIDI

+# Rationale
+ N64SoundBankTool doesn't support the commands I want it to so I made this :T

 # Dependencies
  This script depends on the [Mido](https://github.com/mido/mido) Python library.